ccorsi/learning/resume/appservers.md

 # Introduction

 This page contains information about my knowledge of the different application servers that I have used within and outside of a working environment.
-The different type of application servers that I have used ranged from web servers to full fledge application servers.
-I will then discuss each type in turn and offer information on when and in what capacity that these servers have been used.
-I will then discuss my experience of using web servers in the next section.
+The different type of application servers used range from web servers to full fledge application servers.
+I will then discuss each type in turn and offer information on when and in what capacity these servers have been used.

 # Web Servers